bgaj203/gitlab-runners/easybuttons.md

 > **Note:** The automation that underlies the Easy Buttons complies with Amazon Well Architected and is capable of being used directly or as a template starting point for creating very advanced Runner ASGs.
 Learn more here: https://gitlab.com/guided-explorations/aws/gitlab-runner-autoscaling-aws-asg

+> **Note:** The easy buttons use default VPC, default subnets and default security groups.
+Once you've explored using an easy button, you will need to use the full template to specify these elements.
+See "**Not An Easy Button Person?**" below.

 | Easy Buttons                                                 | Name                                                         | Description                                                  |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | [![Arch_AWS-CloudFormation_32](./images/Arch_AWS-CloudFormation_32.png)](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/create/review?templateURL=https://gl-public-templates.s3.amazonaws.com/cfn/v1.4.9-alpha14/easybutton-amazon-linux-2-docker-manual-scaling-with-schedule-ondemandonly.cf.yml&stackName=linux-docker-nonspot) | Amazon Linux 2 Docker HA with Manual Scaling and Optional Scheduling.
 Non-spot. | Desired capacity of 1 enables WARM HA through ASG Respawn.<br />Desired capacity of 2 enables HOT HA since loss of a node does not make the service unavailable. <br />Desired capacity of 3 or more enables HOT HA and manual scaling of runner fleet.
 No Spot.<br />**Default choice for Linux Docker executor.** |